Export controls: military goods, software and technology

 This restriction covers:

-As an exporter, you may discover that you have exported goods or transferred controlled technology without an appropriate export licence in place.
-It is also possible that a compliance inspector from the Export Control Joint Unit will identify an irregularity during a compliance audit.
+HMRC are responsible for the enforcement of strategic export controls and trade sanctions (where they involve customs matters).
+As an exporter, you may discover that you have exported strategic / sanctioned goods or transferred controlled technology without an appropriate export licence in place.
+It may be that you have imported goods subject to sanctions measures.
+It is also possible that the Export Control Joint Unit has identified an irregularity during a compliance audit and recommended contacting HMRC.

-If this happens, it is very important to report the irregularity to HMRC (sometimes known as ‘voluntary disclosure’) as soon as possible, as they are responsible for the enforcement of strategic export controls.
+However an irregularity is identified, it is very important to report it to HMRC (sometimes known as ‘voluntary disclosure’) as soon as possible.
 If the irregularity was found on an ECJU compliance audit, the compliance inspector will have informed HMRC and you are strongly advised to do the same.

 Send copies of your voluntary declaration by email or courier to: